-Juvenile: same as female but has dark eyes Nest: cavity; female lines an old woodpecker cavity; 1 brood per year Eggs: 8-10; light green without markings Incubation: 28-32 days; female incubates Fledging: 56-59 days; female leads the young to food Migration: complete, to New York, southern states and Mexico Food: aquatic plants, insects, fish, mollusks Compare: Similar to the black-and-white male Lesser Scaup (p.
-63), which is smaller.
-Look for the distinctive white spot on the sides of the face and the golden eyes to identify the male Common Goldeneve.
+Juvenile: same as female but has dark eyes Nest: cavity; female lines an old woodpecker cavity; 1 brood per year Eggs: 8-10; light green without markings Incubation: 28-32 days; female incubates Fledging: 56-59 days; female leads the young to food Migration: complete, to Pennsylvania, southern states and Mexico Food: aquatic plants, insects, fish, mollusks Compare: Similar to the black-and-white male Lesser Scaup (p.
+61), which is smaller.
+Look for the distinctive white spot on the sides of the face and the golden eyes to identify the male Common Goldeneye.
 Stan's Notes: Known for the loud whistling sound produced by its wings during flight.
 During late winter and early spring, the male performs elaborate mating displays that include throwing his head back and calling a raspy note.
-The female will lay some of her eggs in other goldeneve nests or in the nests of other species (called egg dumping), causing some mothers to incubate as many as 30 eggs in a brood.
+The female will lay some of her eggs in other goldeneye nests or in the nests of other species (called egg dumping), causing some mothers to incubate as many as 30 eggs in a brood.
 Named for its bright-golden eyes.
-Winters in parts of New York where it finds open water.